umeshmote625/FileScannerApp/README.md

 Output is presented in a readable format with project names followed by the respective files, indented by one tab.
 Simple Undersatndable format Console view result showing the directory path.

-<h3 align="left">Limitations and Considerations</h3>
+## Limitations and Considerations

-1. The program is not multithreaded.
+- The program is not multithreaded.
 If a directory has many files or deep nesting, the scanning process could be slower.
-2. There is no practical limit on the number of files, projects, or folder depth, but performance may degrade with extremely big datasets on systems with limited resources.
+- There is no practical limit on the number of files, projects, or folder depth, but performance may degrade with extremely big datasets on systems with limited resources.

-<h3 align="left">Future Improvements (Multithreading Consideration)</h3>
+## Future Improvements (Multithreading Consideration)

 1. Multithreading could be used to scan multiple folders or projects concurrently.
-For example, scanning different directories could be parallelized using the
-   Task class to speed up the process.
+For example, scanning different directories could be parallelized using the Task class to speed up the process.

-## Dependencies

-- C#
-- .NET SDK (7.0.403)
-- Microsoft SQL Server (SQL Express 2022)
-- Microsoft Data.SqlClient (5.1.2)

-## How to use

-1. Clone the repository
-2. Create Database _or_ Import Database from backup
-3. Open the project in Visual Studio Code
-4. Install C# Dev Kit
-5. Run the project